 Naga simply yawned again

 "I hope you know what you're doing, allowing her to move on like this."
-Korra's firebending instructor said simply as he and Katara walked through the snow-covered pass leading back to Korra's village.
+Korra's firebending instructor said simply, as he and Katara walked through the snow-covered pass leading back to Korra's village.
 The sun was out, which helped make the intense cold just a bit more bearable.
 But for Katara's colleague that still wasn't saying all that much.
+As was often the case with firebenders, the man couldn't stand the cold.

 "As a teacher you ought to have more faith in your student."
 Katara admonished lightly.